 Mac Basics: Time Machine

-Learn how to set up Time Machine to perform backups, how to restore items (or your entire system) from a Time Machine backup, how to migrate existing Time Machine backups to a new Mac, and more.
+Learn how to set up Time Machine to perform backups, how to restore items, how to use System Restore to return your entire Mac to a specific date, how to migrate backups to a new Mac, and more.

-OS X Lion and Mountain Lion let you encrypt the Time Machine backup external drive using FileVault 2.
+- Encrypt your Time Machine backup drive using FileVault 2.

 Setting up Time Machine backups using an external drive

 Setting up Time Machine is as easy as connecting an external drive to your Mac via Thunderbolt, FireWire or USB.

 If you haven't specified a Time Machine backup device and you connect an external drive, Time Machine will display a dialog similar to this one:

 Note: The "My Backup (489.5 GB)" text in the above example, will be replaced with the name and capacity of the external drive you connect.

 Click "Use as Backup Disk" to confirm you want to use the drive for Time Machine backups.
 Time Machine preferences will then open with this drive selected as your backup destination.